ziggybaba1/search_image_pdf/README.md

 # search_image_pdf

-# Download dompdf_0-8-3 zip file and unzip to project directly.
+ Step 1: Download dompdf_0-8-3 zip file and unzip to project directly.

+ Step 2: Create image folder with name image, add images to folder

+ Step 3: Use in your projects.

-# This project is designed to show how to use php to search for image file and download as pdf files.
+This project is designed to show how to use php to search for image file and download as pdf files.

 # contributor @seyiadejugbagbe.